pedrolcl/drumstick/install.md

 -DUSE_QT=5|6
 Choose which Qt major version (5 or 6) to prefer.
 By default (if not set) uses whatever is found.
 note: Qt6 support is still experimental.
+note2: When using Qt6, the Core5Compat additional library is required for Drumstick::File